Permit-Ready Listings

 Absolutely.
 In 2026, the cost of installing a new Type 1 hood and grease interceptor in San Francisco can be prohibitive.
 Second-generation spaces allow you to repurpose existing infrastructure, drastically reducing your initial investment.

-You will need a San Francisco Business Registration, a Health Permit to Operate, and potentially a Liquor License (Type 41 for beer/wine or Type 47 for full spirits).
+You will need a San Francisco Business Registration, a Health Permit to Operate (apply at least 30 days before opening), and potentially a Liquor License (Type 41 for beer/wine or Type 47 for full spirits).

 On average, a liquor license transfer in San Francisco takes about 75 days.
 If you want to sell spirits, you typically must purchase an existing Type 47 license from another operator.

 Yes.
-Tablelot's privacy tools allow you to market the neighborhood and financial profile of your space while keeping the exact location hidden until you have vetted the prospective tenant.
+Tablelot's privacy tools allow you to market the neighborhood and financial profile of your space while keeping the exact location hidden until you've vetted the prospective tenant.

 Absolutely.
 Existing infrastructure reduces build-out costs and allows operators to open faster in San Francisco's competitive market.